amr080/docs-template/docs/getting-started/core-concepts/legal-structure/index.md

 ## Onboarding

 To onboard investors for a pool, the issuer of the pool needs to ensure KYC & AML regulations are met as well as accredited investor verification and tax form submission.
-Centrifuge utilizes a third party e-KYC provider for an integrated onboarding system as a service to the issuers.
+XFT utilizes a third party e-KYC provider for an integrated onboarding system as a service to the issuers.
 Service providers verify investor KYC information and check accredited investor status for US-based investors.
 Investors can then enter into a Subscription Agreement with the issuer.